-I used to thoroughly clean my kitchen once a week and wipe up a couple of times a week, and even the wiping up took me so much longer than it should have.
-A thorough cleaning could take an hour or two.
-Once I started wiping down the kitchen, counters, cabinets, and stovetop every single day it got to the point where I can clean my kitchen three minutes flat
+I used to clean my kitchen once a week and wipe up twice a week, and even the wiping up took an hour.
+Once I wiped down the kitchen counters, cabinets, and stovetop every day I got fast.
+I can clean my kitchen three minutes flat.

-I also find it’s much easier to do it every day in 10 minutes than it is to spend one day a week spending most the day cleaning my whole house.
+I also find it’s much easier to clean every day than spend one day a week spending most of the day cleaning my whole house.

-If you’re preparing for the holiday season ahead especially for Thanksgiving, you should split the deep cleaning work for three weeks and make the first week the easiest one.
+If you’re preparing for Thanksgiving, split the deep cleaning work for three weeks.

-I also recommend that you purge at least five items from each closet and the reason for that is very simple the holidays are coming.
-You may have to hide gifts or to make room for new things.
-With the holidays coming most of the people purge our outdated or no longer fits winter clothes and seasonal items or jackets.
-With winter coming homeless shelters or thrift stores could use those types of things.
+I also recommend that you purge at least five items from each closet.
+The reason for that is simple the holidays are coming.
+You should make room for new things.
+You can donate winter clothes, seasonal items, or jackets that not longer fit to a local shelter.
+With winter coming homeless shelters or thrift stores could use them.

-I get it it’s not realistic for life people to do all this extra work.
-That’s why I am emphasizing if you make a priority to get it done slowly.
-Then spend a week or two doing these things at least a few times a week until it becomes part of your routine.
-Some of these tasks are so easy, and it eliminates the need to spend the one day you should be relaxing cleaning your whole home.
+I get it’s not realistic to do all this extra work.
+That’s why I am emphasized you go slow when you start.
+Spend a week or two doing these things at least a few times a week until it becomes part of your routine.
+Some of these tasks are easy and end the need to spend the one day you should relax cleaning your whole home.

-Honestly, if you clean your kitchen every evening or in the morning it can change your life.
+If you clean your kitchen every evening or in the morning it can change your life.
 Take the time to wipe the countertops, wipe the front to your cabinets and drawers.
-Give your range a quick wipe.
-If you do that on a daily basis after a couple of weeks, you can get your kitchen clean so much faster.
-I also recommend a few times a week spraying some cleaner and wiping the sink out.
+A quickly spray and wipe daily on most stove tops makes a world of difference.
+If you do that daily after two weeks, you can get your kitchen clean so much faster.
+I also recommend a few times a week spraying cleaner and wiping the sink out.

 Two days a week I lift everything off the kitchen of the countertops and clean under them.
 But you get so fast wiping the counters down it only takes a few minutes.

 I recommend wiping the bathroom bathrooms every day.
 Wipe the counters, sink, toilet, the door if it gets dirty too.
 Don’t worry about scrubbing out the bathtub and don’t worry about scrubbing out the sink.
-You can get away with doing that weekly.
+You can do that once a week.

-Dusting is another thing I think a lot of people overlook.
-I wet dust once a week, and I make it a priority to dry dust once or twice a week.
+Dusting is another chore we forget to do.
+I wet dust once a week and try to dry dust once or twice a week.

-I don’t prioritize picking up toys or things left around the house.
-For the most part that doesn't take a long time and my priorities are to make sure my kitchen and bathrooms are clean.
-I straighten up my couch at night and fluff the cushions and pillows for better wear and to make the room look neat.
-These are things I decide that I’m going to time myself for I give myself a short amount of time to tackle it.
-I can delegate this to someone else, so I try not to let it stress me out.
+I don’t focus on picking up toys or things left around the house.
+Other family members can pick those up.
+I rather clean the things I would neglect if I let the little messes take up my time.
+My priorities are to make sure my kitchen and bathrooms are clean.
+I straighten up my couch at night.
+I fluff the cushions and pillows for better wear and doing this makes the room look much cleaner.
+These are things I decided I will give myself a short amount of time to clean.

-The thing is when most people do a deep cleaning of their homes they are wiping down the cabinets in the bathrooms and kitchen.
+When most people deep clean their homes they wipe down the cabinets in the bathrooms and kitchen.
 They’re cleaning the baseboards in their house.
-Clearing cobwebs from the ceiling.
-If you get a telescopic duster or a Swiffer with an extendable pole on it, you can quickly do this once a week, and then you won’t have to get down on your hands and knees with a wet rag and clean the baseboards once or twice a year.
+If you get a telescopic duster or a Swiffer with an extendable pole, you can clean up dust fast.

-You can download and print a weekly list of what to clean in November.
-I honestly think if you break things up and get your house in order now the holidays will be less stressful and your home can and will stay clean.
+You can download and print a week by week a list of what to clean in November.
+If you break things up and get your house in order now, the holidays will be less stressful.
+And your home can and will stay clean.